 The Meadows are a vibrant multi-instrumentalist Celtic-Crossover folk band, all drawn from one family.
 Bringing cutting-edge techniques and an exciting, contemporary vibe to every show, the band perform original works which weave between foot stomping reels to rich vocal harmonies, taking their audiences on a spellbinding journey.

 After completing the E.P.
-‘Through the Fayre’, they toured theatres and concert venues across Great Britain with a self-produced original show, Celtic Journey, alongside the international singer Kristyn Murphy who joined them from Maine.
+‘Through the Fayre’, they toured theatres and concert venues across Great Britain with a self-produced original show, Celtic Journey, alongside the international soprano Kristyn Murphy who joined them from Maine.
 During the tour, they performed live on television networks and BBC Radio Wales where listeners contacted the station to ask whether their performance really had been live.

 Recent Feedback: -

 “Beautiful, absolutely gorgeous!”
 Frank Hennessy, Celtic Heartbeat, BBC Radio Wales

 “Wonderfully talented music family.”
 Jamie Owen, BBC Wales